Mission and History

 Formed by a merging of the Petroleum Equipment & Services Association, and the Association of Energy Service Companies, the Energy Workforce & Technology Council has a legacy of leadership and advocacy on behalf of energy technology and services companies in the energy supply chain.

-Founded in 1933 as the American Petroleum Equipment Suppliers Association, PESA had been at the vanguard of the energy services sector with industry-recognized workforce development opportunities, and certification programs in leadership development, inclusion and diversity, and ESG.
+Founded in 1933 as the American Petroleum Equipment Suppliers Association, PESA had been at the vanguard of the energy services sector with industry-recognized workforce development opportunities, and certification programs in leadership development, industry overviews and best practice sharing.

 Established in 1956 as the Association of Oilwell Servicing Contractors, AESC had operated through a network of national committees and local chapters to establish itself as a leading voice in safety, technology, environmental performance, insurance, government advocacy, and workforce training.